-The issue of children’s rights requires a broad understanding and response from companies.6 Appropriate strategies to address children’s rights issues need to be seen in the relevant social and economic context.
+The issue of children’s rights requires a broad understanding and response from companies.
+Appropriate strategies to address children’s rights issues need to be seen in the relevant social and economic context.
 The complexity of dynamic and globally diversified supply chains will necessarily mean that companies must prioritise their efforts.
 We expect companies to be transparent about their approach to respecting children’s rights and provide investors with reporting and data in line with international standards and emerging best practices.

 - Companies could seek to identify opportunities for promoting children’s rights.

 - Companies may consider putting in place a mechanism for third-party expert input into their children’s rights strategies and policies.
 This should not replace appropriate internal processes, roles and responsibilities.

-B. Integrate children’s rights into risk management
+B. Integrate salient children’s rights risks into risk management

-- Companies should have an adequate supply chain management system, which incorporates children’s rights considerations, including policies for detecting and preventing supply chain child labour.
+- Companies should have an adequate supply chain management system which incorporates children’s rights considerations, including policies for detecting and preventing supply chain child labour.
 To this end, companies should have in place monitoring systems, contractual clauses, incentives and corrective instruments, such as education and training.

-C. Disclose strategy and report on children’s rights
+C. Report on salient children’s rights

-- Companies should have policies for engaging constructively with policy-makers and regulators on children’s rights and be transparent about those policies or guidelines.
+- Companies should have policies for engaging constructively with policy makers and regulators on children’s rights and be transparent about those policies or guidelines.

 - Companies should outline their position on specific regulations relevant to their business profitability and outlook, and consider promotion of policies supportive of the rights of children.

-3 ILO Convention No. 182 (On the Worst Forms of Child Labour) and No. 138 (On Minimum Ages).
+ILO Conventions 182 (Worst Forms of Child Labour) and 138 (Minimum Age).

 For example, to achieve its intention, a strategy to address child labour may also be guided by the principle of living wages for parents that are at least sufficient to cover basic family needs in a given location.

-Last saved: 07/04/2016
+Last saved: 31/03/2023